alivadjid/golang-react-auth0-jwt/static/README.md

-# Static page for auth0
+# Front for auth0

+auth is work